ROCm/rocprofiler-systems/docs/how-to/instrumenting-rewriting-binary-application.rst

 Here is a comparison of the three modes:

-* Runtime instrumentation of the application using the ``omnitrace-instrument`` executable (analogous to ``gdb --args <program> <args>``)
+* Runtime instrumentation of the application using the ``rocprof-sys-instrument`` executable (analogous to ``gdb --args <program> <args>``)

   * This mode is the default if neither the ``-p`` nor ``-o`` command-line options are used
   * Runtime instrumentation supports instrumenting not only the target executable but also the shared libraries loaded by the target executable.
 Consequently, this mode consumes more memory, takes longer to perform the instrumentation, and tends to add more significant overhead to the runtime of the application.